Prepare the Ansible Environment#

 Ansible is free software that allows you to automate the configuration and management procedures on Unix-like and Windows systems.

-Ansible will read an inventory file containing the Nodes on which to install the various Roles and automatically execute on the selected Nodes all the necessary task.
+Ansible will read an inventory file containing a list of the Nodes on which to install the various Roles and automatically execute on the proper Node all the necessary tasks.

-Once the Control Node (see Section Ansible Setup below) has been properly set up according the directions in the remainder, the ansible installation only requires to edit the inventory file and run one CLI command to execute the playbook.
+Once the Control Node (i.e., a workstation with Ansible installed and from which to launch Carbonio installations, see Section Ansible Setup below) has been properly set up according the directions below, the ansible installation only requires to edit the inventory file and run one CLI command to execute the playbook.

 Requirements#

-You can run the Ansible playbook form any workstation, which runs Linux, macOS, or BSD, satisfying the following requirements
+You can run the Ansible playbook form any control node, which runs Linux, macOS, or BSD, satisfying the following requirements

 Note

-Using Ansible from a Windows workstation is not straightforward: If you want to use the Ansible playbook from a Windows workstation, please read the official Windows FAQ for setting it up.
+Using Ansible from a Windows control node is not straightforward: If you want to use the Ansible playbook from a Windows control node, please read the official Windows FAQ for setting it up.

-1. The workstation has a working installation of Ansible (see Section Ansible Setup for directions)
+1. The control node has a working installation of Ansible (see Section Ansible Setup for directions)

-2. The workstation has SSH access as the root user to all the Nodes on which Carbonio must be installed.
+2. The control node has SSH access as the root user to all the Nodes on which Carbonio must be installed.
 This is necessary because Ansible needs to install packages and carry out various tasks which require root privileges.

 Hint

-You can temporarily copy the SSH key of the user on the workstation to the .ssh/authorized_keys file of the Nodes’ root user
+You can temporarily copy the SSH key of the user on the control node to the .ssh/authorized_keys file of the Nodes’ root user

 Nodes requirements

-Besides the Requirements that every Node must satisfy, the Nodes
+Besides the Requirements that every Node must satisfy, each Nodes must

-1. must be equipped with the same supported OS
+1. be equipped with the same supported OS (see section Software Requirements)

-2. must be able to reach one another via SSH
+2. be able to reach one another via SSH

 Ansible Setup#

-This section guides you in the set up of a workstation featuring Ansible (the Control Node) and the Carbonio Ansible playbook, with the purpose to install Carbonio on an existing infrastructure.
+This section guides you in the set up of a control node featuring Ansible (the Control Node) and the Carbonio Ansible playbook, with the purpose to install Carbonio on an existing infrastructure.

 The control node should run on any Linux, macOS, or BSD box.
 Windows is supported but needs some work, therefore it is not mentioned here.